taw00/howto/howto-install-ghost-on-fedora.md

 1. Backup -- See "[Back Everything Up](#backeverythingup)" above

-...Okay.
+. . .
+Okay.
 You are all backed up?
 Good.
-You can now continue...
+You can now continue . . .

 2. Make a convenience backup of your Ghost configuration file:
    ```